martatorredev/mt-privacy-block-for-youtube/readme.txt

 = Can I customize the video appearance? =
 Yes, you can modify the video size, title, and caption directly from the block settings.

+= Is this plugin compatible with all browsers? =
+Yes, this plugin is compatible with modern browsers that support iframe embeds.

 == Screenshots ==